someshsingh22/someshsingh22.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Senior Year, Computer Science Undergraduate at [BITS Pilani, Goa](https://www.bits-pilani.ac.in/Goa/index.aspx){:target="_blank"} and am pursuing a minor in Data Science.
-My research focuses on **Natural Language Processing, Adversarial Machine Learning, Speech Processing, and Cognitive Neuroscience**.
+My research focuses on Natural Language Processing, Adversarial Machine Learning, Speech Processing, and Cognitive Neuroscience.

 Currently, I am a Data Scientist (Intern) at [CommerceIQ](https://www.commerceiq.ai/) where I work on advertisement optimization on e-commerce platforms such as Amazon and Walmart using Natural Language Processing and an upcoming Research Intern at [Adobe Research](https://research.adobe.com/) where I will be doing my undergraduate thesis.
 Previously, I was a research intern at [MIDAS Labs](http://midas.iiitd.edu.in/){:target="_blank"} where I was working with automatic text scoring systems, and investigating effects of morphology on Transformers and biases in machine learning.